-- TUNE control knob: The TUNE control knob functions in a similar manner as the scroll wheel on the audio device or external USB device. - Turning it clockwise (forward) and counterclockwise (backward) scrolls through the lists, displaying the track detail on the radio display.
-Once the track to be played is highlighted on the radio display,
+• TUNE control knob: The TUNE control knob functions in a similar manner as the scroll wheel on the audio device or external USB device.

-- During all List modes, the iPod® displays all lists in "wrap-around" mode.
-So if the track is at the bottom of the list, just turn the wheel backward (counterclockwise) to get to the track faster.

-- In List mode, the radio PRESET buttons are used as shortcuts to the following lists on the iPod® or external USB device.

-- Preset 1 Playlists
+- Turning it clockwise (forward) and counterclockwise (backward) scrolls through the lists, displaying the track detail on the radio display.
+Once the track to be played is highlighted on the radio display, press the TUNE control knob to select and start playing the track.
+Turning the TUNE control knob fast will scroll through the list faster.
+During fast scroll, a slight delay in updating the information on 4 the radio display may be noticeable. - During all List modes, the iPod® displays all lists in "wrap-around" mode.
+So if the track is at the bottom of the list, just turn the wheel backward (counterclockwise) to get to the track faster. - In List mode, the radio PRESET buttons are used as shortcuts to the following lists on the iPod® or external USB device. - Preset 1 Playlists

 - Preset 2 Artists

 - Preset 3 Albums

 - Preset 4 Genres

 - Preset 5 Audiobooks

-- Preset 6 Podcasts - Pressing a PRESET button will display the current list on the top line and the first item in that list on the second line. - To exit List mode without selecting a track, press the same PRESET button again to go back to Play mode. - LIST button: The LIST button will display the top level menu of the iPod® or external USB device.
+- Preset 6 Podcasts

+- Pressing a PRESET button will display the current list on the top line and the first item in that list on the second line.

+- To exit List mode without selecting a track, press the same PRESET button again to go back to Play mode.

+- LIST button: The LIST button will display the top level menu of the iPod® or external USB device.
 Turn the TUNE control knob to list the top-menu item to be selected and press the TUNE control knob.
-This will display the next sub-menu list item on the audio device, then follow the same steps to go to the desired track in that list.
+This will display the next sub-menu list item on the audio

+- device, then follow the same steps to go to the desired track in that list.
 Not all iPod® or external USB device sub-menu levels are available on this system. - MUSIC TYPE button: The MUSIC TYPE button is another shortcut button to the genre listing on your audio device.